vellum-ai/vellum-client-generator/README.md

 1. cd into the `django` directory from within the [main vellum repo](https://github.com/vellum-ai/vellum)
 2. Run `make generate-swagger-api-client`
 3. Open the generated `schema_api_client_v1.yaml` file
-4. Copy the contents of the file and paste it into the definition within this repo: [fern/api/openai/openapi.yaml](./fern/api/openai/openapi.yaml)
+4. Copy the contents of the file and paste it into the definition within this repo: [fern/api/openapi/openapi.yaml](./fern/api/openapi/openapi.yaml)
 5. Check the diff and selectively add everything except for deletions to `server`.
 These were manually added.
     Note: We should automate the step of adding `server` related info back as part of `make generate-swagger-api-client`.
 6. Run `fern check` to make sure all is good.
 7. Optionally run `fern generate` to see the newly generated clients locally.
+    - If this is your first time, fern will ask you to log in.
+Hit `Y` to proceed logging in through GitHub.
 8. Commit and push the changes to the `main` branch.
 9. Create a new Release within Github.
 This will trigger a github action that will publish the new clients to their respective repos.